boto/boto3/docs/source/guide/configuration.rst

 ``retry_mode``
     A string representing the type of retries Boto3 will perform.
 Valid values are the following:

-        * ``legacy`` - As its name implies, ``legacy mode`` uses an older (v1) retry handler that has limited functionality.
-By default, this mode sets a maximum of 5 (1 initial request + 4 retries) attempts, though this limit may vary for certain services or when max_attempts is explicitly configured.
+    * ``legacy`` - Legacy mode uses an older (v1) retry handler that has limited functionality.
+The number of retries in this retry mode for some services is specified in the service model.
+This will default to 4 retries (5 max attempts) unless specified in the service model.
-        * ``standard`` - A standardized set of retry rules across the AWS SDKs.
-          This is the default value when no retry mode is provided.
-It includes a standard set of errors and supports retry quotas that limit the number of unsuccessful retries an SDK can make.
-By default, this mode sets a maximum of 3 (1 initial request + 2 retries) attempts, though this limit may vary for certain services or when max_attempts is explicitly configured.
+    * ``standard`` - Standard mode is a default retry mode that was introduced with the updated retry handler (v2).
+It contains the standardized set of retry rules.
+This will default to 2 retries (3 max attempts) unless overridden.
     * ``adaptive`` - An experimental retry mode that includes all the functionality of ``standard`` mode with automatic client-side throttling.
 This is a provisional mode whose behavior might change.

 ``sigv4a_signing_region_set``
     A comma-delimited list of regions use when signing with SigV4a.
 If this is not set,